Data-Enabled Computational Mechanics Laboratory

 The Data-Enabled Computational Mechanics Laboratory is directed by Dr. Heng Xiao.
 He holds a bachelor’s degree in Civil Engineering from Zhejiang University, China, a master’s degree in Mathematics from the Royal Institute of Technology (KTH), Sweden, and a Ph.D. degree in Civil Engineering from Princeton University, USA.

 From 2009 to 2012 Dr. Xiao worked as a Postdoctoral Researcher/Lecturer at the Institute of Fluid Dynamics at ETH Zurich, Switzerland.
-In January 2013, he joined the Department of Aerospace and Ocean Engineering at Virginia Tech as an Assistant Professor.
+He joined the Department of Aerospace and Ocean Engineering at Virginia Tech in 2013.